Home

 And this technique can apply to anything you might worry about.
 Whether it’s a financial situation like the example here, a health worry, or a relationship issue – putting the situation into perspective and being prepared helps reduce worry, create peace-of-mind, and reduce the chances of whatever you're worrying about ever happening.

 With a health worry, for example, just living today as if you only had a month to live can help you prepare mentally for the "worst-case scenario" related to your health.
 Also, being proactive to prevent health issues can reduce worry - both because you are focused on the positive aspects of health rather than the negatives and because you are doing something to reduce the chances of getting ill or developing a major, life-threatening disease.
-Eating right, exercising regularly, not smoking, maintaining your ideal body weight, and perhaps taking nutritional supplements like OPC-3 and multivitamins are all ways to be healthier (and, therefore, reduce your need to worry about health).
+Eating right, exercising regularly, not smoking, maintaining your ideal body weight, and perhaps taking nutritional supplements like the potent anti-oxidant, OPC-3 and the best multivitamins on the market are all ways to be healthier (and, therefore, reduce your need to worry about health).

 I know there is a lot here to consider and act upon.
-So, to summarize this “Quick Tip”, here are the 3 steps to change your “worry habit” and eliminate worry from your life:
+So, to summarize all this, here are the 3 steps to change your “worry habit” and eliminate worry from your life:

 1. Realize – at the deepest level – that worry accomplishes nothing and can destroy happiness everyday